-The ETI Model 730 Full Stream Analyzer is an Online Bulk Material Analyzer using prompt-gamma neutron activation analysis (PGNAA) and a Dual-Gamma instrument to determine the elemental composition of material as it passes through the device's analysis zone on a conveyor belt.
+The ETI Model 730 Full Stream Elemental Analyzer is an Online Bulk Material Analyzer using prompt-gamma neutron activation analysis (PGNAA) combined with a Dual or Single-Gamma instrument to determine the elemental composition of material as it passes through the device's analysis zone on a conveyor belt.
+It consists of the Model 800 Neutron Activation Analyzer measuring elemental composition, combined with either a DGA-410(M) Ash Analyzer measuring weight, ash, heating value, and moisture or a Model 500 Belt Scale measuring weight, depending on the application.

 The FSEA is an online analyzer, measuring the full stream of material while it is moving.
 This is greatly superior to offline sampling where a small portion of material is periodically removed and sent to a lab for analysis, or XRF where only a thin layer of material is analyzed.
-PGNAA technology measures the elemental content of 100% of the material in real time while it is in motion on the conveyor, and provides analytical data on a minute-by-minute basis.
+PGNAA technology measures the elemental content of 100% of the material in real time while it is in motion on the conveyor, and provides analytical data to operators and plant control systems on a minute-by-minute basis.

-The analyzer's real-time measurement and reporting allows plant operators to react to and correct chemistry problems, build consistent stockpiles of material, and to generate reports on material quality for batches or particular time periods.
+The analyzer's real-time measurement and reporting allows plant operators to react to and correct chemistry problems, enables quarry managers to build consistent stockpiles of material, and can generate reports on material quality for batches, stockpiles, or particular time periods.

 The analyzer data can be directly accessed by plant control systems from the device's SQL database or through analog and digital output modules located in the system's Data Acquisition Unit.